 Since atoms are neutral they should have at least two types of sub-atomic particles, one is positively charged and another is negatively charged.
-In fact, three different subatomic particles have been discovered, the third one is a particle without any charge.
+In fact, three different subatomic particles were discovered.
 Let us see how ideas about atoms have changed over the time with the discovery of sub-atomic particles.